ChenLyu01/Research-Project-5/README.md

 ![Image text](https://github.com/ChenLyu01/Research-Project-5/blob/master/img/image1.png)

-The plot is not easy to change, especially for the videos that have been made.
+We all know that, in the movie, the plots are not easy to change, especially for the videos or short films.
 I use these beating images to represent different plots.
-The theme of love should be active, Images representing the theme of death or the theme of nuclear weapons should be move slower or even quiescent.
+The theme of love should be active, images representing the theme of death or the theme of nuclear weapons should be move slower or even quiescent.

 ```